Skip to main content

 What a deep-dive round actually tests

-The project deep-dive interview isn't about whether your project was impressive.
-It's about whether you have engineering taste — whether you made decisions for reasons you can articulate, whether you understand the tradeoffs you didn't take, and whether you'd be a useful collaborator on someone else's hard project.
+A project deep-dive interview is a 30-45 minute round where one project from your resume becomes the entire conversation.
+The interviewer picks it apart to see how you think, not to admire what you shipped.
+It isn't about whether your project was impressive.
+It's about whether you have engineering taste.
+Engineering taste is the judgment to make decisions for reasons you can defend and to understand the tradeoffs you didn't take: whether you made each call deliberately, and whether you'd be a useful collaborator on someone else's hard project.

 Three signals the interviewer is reading: